MilleXi/plant_diseases_recognition/README.md

 ## Output

 After training, you can find the following in the `output` folder:
-- Model weights
+- Checkpoints
 - Training logs
-- Any other generated files during training
+- Best model
+- Other Visualizations

 ## License